 You should receive a copy of your incident report, and your employer must retain its copy for three years.
 When completing your report, be as accurate as possible.
 Incident reports are frequently used as evidence in disputed claims, and any inconsistencies may be used against you.

 In Nevada, reporting an injury does not officially start your workers’ compensation claim.
 You must also file an Employee’s Claim for Compensation (Form C-4) with your employer’s insurance company within 90 days of your injury.
 This form must be filled out by you and your treating doctor.
 Your treating doctor should submit the completed form to the insurance company and provide you with a copy.

 Once it has received your claim, the insurance company will perform and investigation and determine your eligibility for benefits.
 This may involve:

 Under Nevada law, the insurance company must either approve or deny your workers’ compensation benefits within 30 days of receiving your claim.
 If your claim is approved, you will start receiving disability payments and other benefits.
 Unfortunately, insurance companies deny many workers’ compensation claims.

 If your claim is denied, you have the right to appeal.
-To begin the process, you must file a Request for Hearing with the Division of Industrial Relations within 70 days of your denial of benefits.
+For details about the appeals process, see What to Do If Your Workers' Comp Claim Is Denied in Nevada.
 Unless your claim is very simple, you should consider hiring a workers’ compensation lawyer.
 The insurance company will have a lawyer, and you may be at a disadvantage if you proceed without an attorney.
-To learn more, see Should I Hire a Workers' Comp Attorney or Can I Handle My Own Case?
+To learn more, and Should I Hire a Workers' Comp Attorney or Can I Handle My Own Case?